VincentH-Net/azure-uno-dev-vm/README.md

   - VMs are scheduled to be deallocated daily after working hours
   - Devs have control to deallocate their VMs earlier when not needed
 - Security is ensured without complexity
-  - Users authenticate to AVD and to the VM with Entra ID sso - use MFA, no local accounts
+  - Users authenticate to AVD and to the VM with Entra ID SSO - use MFA, no local accounts
   - VMs are not directly accessible from the internet - only through Azure Virtual Desktop
   - Aspire can be used to test the Azure solution on the VM, while only CI/CD has access to deploy to Azure.
 - Stability and consistency become easy